 Slide in a pin perpendicular to the prawn under where the vein usually is and pull.
 If there is anything there you can then pull it out.

 With ingredients this good it is best to keep things simple so a little Lemon, Chilli and Garlic mixed with a bit of fire is all that is needed to make these BBQ Prawns or Shrimp Sing!

 - 400 g Prawns

 - 1 Garlic Clove

 - 2 Tbsp oil to coat

-- Now onto the shrimp, mix together the garlic, chili, salt & pepper and oil and coat the shrimp.
+- Mix together the garlic, chilli, salt & pepper and oil and coat the shrimp.

-If using frozen shrimp defrost as quickly as you can, stick in a colander and allow cold water to run over them, they should defrost in about 15 minutes, this helps maintain the texture of the meat I find.
+If using frozen shrimp defrost as quickly as you can, stick in a colander and allow cold water to run over them, they should defrost in 10-15 minutes, this helps maintain the texture of the meat.